What You Need to Know About Abortion Laws in California

 Is Abortion Legal in California?

 Abortion is legal under California state law.
-Moreover, since the landmark case Roe v.
-Wade, a pregnant woman’s right to an abortion has been recognized throughout the United States.
 Both teens and adults may receive legal abortions in California.
-Additionally, a woman has the right to get an abortion for any reason.
+Additionally, in California a woman has the right to get an abortion for any reason.
 However, California law does place limitations on up to what point a pregnant woman can terminate her pregnancy and who can legally perform abortions.

 How Late Can You Have an Abortion in California?